Student Rights and ResponsibilitiesBack To Top

 i.
 EXPULSION - A written termination of a student's status, as indicated for College suspension, for an indefinite period of time.

-College suspension or expulsion, when recommended by the Associate Vice President for Student Services, automatically requires a due process hearing prior to being applied.Back To Top
+College suspension or expulsion, when recommended by the Vice President for Student Services, automatically requires a due process hearing prior to being applied.Back To Top

 Due Process Procedure for Students Recommended for College Expulsion